peerplays-network/peerplays-utils/peerplays-qa-environment/README.md

 docker-compose build
 ```

-## Start containers
+## Starting containers
-Creates new containers for all images and starts them.
+Do not use this!!!
+Some components are mutually exclusive, and can not run side by side.
 ```
 docker-compose up
 ```
-You can also start containers one by one, or in groups.
+Instead, start containers one by one or in groups
 ### Bitcoin
 ```
 docker-compose up bitcoin-for-peerplays
 ```
-### Hive
+### Hive Private Testnet
 ```
 docker-compose up hive-for-peerplays
 ```
-### Peerplays
+### Peerplays Private Testnet Multi Node
+This component is mutually exclusive with Peerplays All In One.

 Start any set of containers you need. peerplays01 must be started, as this is the node that starts block production.
 For full set of witnesses/SONs, you need to start nodes peerplays01-peerplays11.
 ```
 docker-compose up peerplays01